1. INTRODUCTION

 1.3.
 Available publications

-A quick reference document (Pocket guidelines) is available this is an abridged versions which may require consultation together with the full text version.
-A number of translated versions, alongside several scientific publications are also available [1-7].
-All documents can be viewed through the EAU website:
+A quick reference document, the Pocket Guidelines, is available in print.
+This is an abridged version which may require consultation together with the full-text version.
+A number of translated versions, alongside several scientific publications are also available [1-13].
+All documents are accessible through the EAU website Uroweb: http://uroweb.org/guideline/paediatric-urology/.

 1.4.
 Publication history